Table of contents

 What are the power requirements?

-The device is powered by 5V micro USB.
+The device needs to be powered with a 5V power supply with a USB connector; USB-C for the Raspberry Pi 4, and micro USB for all other models.
 Exactly how much current (mA) the Raspberry Pi requires is dependent on which model you are using, and what you hook up to it.
-We recommend a 2.5A (2500mA) power supply, from a reputable retailer, that will provide you with enough power to run your Raspberry Pi for most applications, including use of the 4 USB ports.
+We recommend our own power supplies, and sell a 2.5A (2500mA) supply for models up to the Pi 3, and a 3.0A (3000mA) supply for the Pi 4.
+These will provide you with enough power to run your Raspberry Pi for most applications, including use of the 4 USB ports.
 Very high-demand USB devices may however require the use of a powered hub.
 The table below outlines the specific power requirements of each model.

 |Product||Recommended PSU current capacity||Maximum total USB peripheral current draw||Typical bare-board active current consumption|